 There are (unfortunately) many, many other groups where such methods may be suggested and discussed.

 Moderators are aware that some aversive techniques are generally harder on animals than others.
 But no one can predict the effect of any technique on an individual dog, and there is no reason to condone aversive methods when positive reinforcement based methods are so obviously and widely successful.
-Hence there is no sensible place to draw the line on aversives except at “none.”
+Hence there is no sensible place to draw the line on aversives except that none may be suggested.

 Copyright Eileen Anderson 2016